TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 #### Step 4.5: Preparing rails for Heroku Deployment

+Heroku uses a slightly different setup than what we have on our machine.
+We are going to configure the application to play nicely with both.

 #### Step 4.5.1: Configuring the Gemfile

-To properly deploy a rails application, we will have to change some configuration in it's files.
+To properly deploy a rails application, we will have to change some configuration in its files.

 First we need to open the `Gemfile` and edit it.